 The most optimum solution is to budget your expenses.
 Divide your income into categories, such as food, rent, daily commute, entertainment, and miscellaneous just as you get paid.
 This way, you will always have money for the essentials and you will never go overboard with wasteful expenditure.

 Since echo-boomers mostly comprise of young adults, they lack experience in financial management.
-It can be overwhelming to manage expenditure, save, and invest all at the same time.
+It can be overwhelming to manage expenditures, save, and invest all at the same time.
 It is always best to seek advice from the veterans.
 Your parents, seniors at work, and even your peers can help you with meaningful advice regarding budgeting.
 If that is not enough, there is always the option to seek help from professionals in the field.

 Find A Roommate